AI agent handoff

 Steam Deck OLED wins this ranking by being the most complete Steam-first handheld, not by chasing the highest benchmark ceiling.
 The research points to a practical mix of SteamOS ease, OLED screen quality, stronger battery feel, quieter thermals, and a mature support ecosystem.

-Valve Steam Deck OLED is strongest where SteamOS, suspend/resume, and verified/playable library guidance make it easier to live with than most Windows handhelds, The OLED revision improves the screen, battery experience, wireless, thermals, and controls in ways owners feel every session, Independent reviews and Valve documentation line up around a polished, well-supported handheld rather than a spec-sheet stunt.
-Those strengths make it feel less like a spec-sheet pick and more like a product with a clear reason to exist in its category.
+What works well: SteamOS, suspend/resume, and verified/playable library guidance make it easier to live with than most Windows handhelds.
+The OLED revision improves the screen, battery experience, wireless, thermals, and controls in ways owners feel every session.
+Independent reviews and Valve documentation line up around a polished, well-supported handheld rather than a spec-sheet stunt.

-The main caveats are It is not a raw-speed upgrade for buyers chasing the newest AAA games at high settings, Compatibility remains imperfect for some non-Steam launchers, anti-cheat titles, and Windows-first workflows, The body is still large if the real need is pocketable retro play.
-We would treat those as real buying filters rather than footnotes, especially if you are comparing it against cheaper or more specialized alternatives.
+Main tradeoffs: It is not a raw-speed upgrade for buyers chasing the newest AAA games at high settings.
+Compatibility remains imperfect for some non-Steam launchers, anti-cheat titles, and Windows-first workflows.
+The body is still large if the real need is pocketable retro play.

 What stands out